From Imperative to Declarative: Towards LLM-friendly OS Interfaces for Boosted Computer-Use Agents

 \heading{Novel system interfaces:} There is a long history of efforts to design new system interfaces.
 Commutative interfaces \cite{commuter} enhance OS multi-core scalability.
-SLO-aware interface \cite{MittOS} achieves millisecond tail tolerance. \cite{LPN, PIX} proposes peformance interfaces for systems.
-Besides, \cite{linux-api-study} examines modern Linux API's usage and compatibility, providing insights for new system interface design.
+SLO-aware interface \cite{MittOS} achieves millisecond tail tolerance. \cite{LPN, PIX} proposes performance interfaces for systems.
+Moreover, \cite{linux-api-study} examines modern Linux APIs' usage and compatibility, providing insights for new system interface design.

 \heading{Other related work:} SWE-agent \cite{SWE-agent} defines Agent-Computer Interface (ACI) to enhance software engineering.
 Agent S \cite{AgentS} proposes another ACI utilizing Accessibility APIs to label on-screen controls (similar to our baseline \cite{ufo2}).
 Agent S2 \cite {agents2} introduces the Mixture-of-Grounding that equips the LLM with specialized tools to enhance CUAs.
 SeeClick \cite{SeeClick} uses large vision-language models to locate controls.